I am an avid gardener who loves sharing info on unique plants and how to grow them.

 Due to their resurgent popularity, many varieties of orchids are now available in garden centers nationwide.
 Perhaps the most common single brand, which is even readily available at Lowe's, is Better-Gro.
-They sell small- and medium-sized plants for very competitive prices, and even though they might not yet be blooming size, they are a bargain for the cost and raising them yourself can be a rewarding experience.
+They sell small and medium-sized plants for very competitive prices, and even though they might not yet be blooming size, they are a bargain, and raising them yourself can be a rewarding experience.

 When you buy a plant with sick or dead roots, it is very important to get it into a healthy environment as soon as possible.
 Many people will put the plant in a gallon-sized zip-lock bag with either damp sphagnum moss or moistened and squeezed paper towels, and then inflate them with breath before sealing them and putting them in a warm and bright location.
 I have had some success with this method, but I have found that mildew or algae growth within the bag can occur very quickly and can create a very severe shock for the plant.

 The Fish or Reptile Tank Method

 My preferred method is to utilize a fish or reptile tank.
 This can be any size; I have an "intensive care" tank that is a 10-gallon tank, but I also have a lot of smaller and more sensitive plants in a 50-gallon tank.
 I will clean the tank thoroughly with bleach and then pour in aquarium stones, also washed in bleach and rinsed well, to line the bottom.